JonathanBeverley/writeups/content/NorthSec2023/candy-machine/index.md

 ROM:0564 2B89                      or      r24, r25        ; Logical OR
 ROM:0565 F599                      brne    loc_599         ; Branch if Not Equal
 ```
-It's not hard to guess what sub_6C8 is going to do with two pointers, but a a little reversing confirms that it is ``strcmp()``.
+It's not hard to guess what sub_6C8 is going to do with two pointers, but a little reversing confirms that it is ``strcmp()``.
 Next would be finding out where and how ``RAM:0012D`` is populated, but that's hard.
 (The challenge creator later mentioned he used a standard library for this, which explains the complexity of the code that reads pins and converts the button to ASCII.)

 ## Keypads
 A brief aside on keypads: